The Old Tyleryans Association.

 Election of Officers.

-On Thursday 12th February 1903 a meeting was held at the County School Abertillery for the purpose of electing officers for the Old Tyleryans Society.
+On Thursday 12th February 1903 a meeting was held at the Abertillery Intermediate School for the purpose of electing officers for the Old Tyleryans Association Society.
 The election results were as follows – President Mr W. D. Lewis Evans (re-elected); Vice-Presidents Miss John; Miss Dally; Mrs Hobkirk; Mr Roberts; Mr Thomas and Mr W. Harrison: Secretary Mr A. W. Box (re-elected): Treasurer Mr W. Harrison: Committee Mr A. W. Bowen of Crumlin; Miss A. Davies of Llanhilleth; Miss A. Jones, Messrs L. Lewis and C. Mason of Abertillery; Miss A. Lewis and Miss E. Tongue of Blaina: